microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 If `TWI_ENABLE_PULLUPS` is defined, internal pull-up resistors on the I/O will be enabled.

+*Caution: The TWI pull-ups are not very strong, and may cause marginal behavior in some cases.
+We recommend use external pull-up resistors, if possible.*

 #### TWI Host - API Description

 ##### Initialization Functions